4003.1: Bidding for Construction, Remodeling, Repair, or Related Projects Financed with Federal Funds

 Debarment and Suspension

 The ESU awards contracts only to responsible contractors possessing the ability to perform successfully under the terms and conditions of a proposed procurement.
-Consideration will be given to such matters as contractor integrity, compliance with public policy, record of past performance, and financial and technical resources.
+Consideration will be given to such matters as contractor integrity, public policy compliance, proper classification of employees (see the Fair Labor Standards Act, 29 U.S.C.
+201, chapter 8), record of past performance, and financial and technical resources when conducting a procurement transaction.

 The ESU may not subcontract with or award subgrants to any person or company who is debarred or suspended.
 For all contracts over $25,000 the ESU verifies that the vendor with whom the ESU intends to do business with is not excluded or disqualified.
 2 C.F.R.
 Part 200, Appendix II(1) and 2 C.F.R. §§ 180.220 and 180.300.